paglobal/augmented-tabflow/README.md

 - consider supporting moving pinned and ungrouped tab groups to new windows
 - consider adding button in window to move whole window to another window
 - consider adding more info on stub page. eg. "Your page is loading...
 Click here to reload"
-- consider adding ability to import tabs independent of tab groups
 - consider adding search bar for sessions
 - consider implementing ability to sort sessions alphabetically or by date added
 - try removing all old session tabs at once when switching sessions